Cambridge-ICCS/FTorch/examples/1_SimpleNet/README.md

 ## Description

-A python file `simplenet.py` is provided that defines a very simple PyTorch 'net' that takes an input vector of length 5 and applies a single `Linear` layer to multiply it by 2.
+A Python file `simplenet.py` is provided that defines a very simple PyTorch 'net' that takes an input vector of length 5 and applies a single `Linear` layer to multiply it by 2.

 A modified version of the `pt2ts.py` tool saves this simple net to TorchScript.